Gambling Addiction Hotline vs Therapy: What’s the Difference?

 • Do I feel a sense of loss or regret after gambling?

-It’s beneficial to seek help when gambling begins to cause distress or negatively impacts various aspects of life.
+It is beneficial to seek help when gambling begins to cause distress or negatively impact various aspects of life.
 Here are some indicators that it may be time to reach out:

 • Feeling anxious or depressed about gambling.